 Unrelated to the Study: Unassociated or without a timely relationship; evidence exists that an outcome is definitely related to a cause other than the event in question.

-In the event that a research related injury or adverse event occurs, the investigator needs to notify the IRB Office.
+In the event that a research related injury or adverse event occurs, the investigator needs to notify the IRB Office and submit either Form P or an RNI report immediately.
 In addition, if a research subject feels that they have sustained injury or their rights have been abused, please contact the IRB Office immediately for guidance.
 If the injury is research related and medical care is warranted, the PI will be advised on how to proceed.
 For questions or further guidance, please contact the IRB Compliance Officer at (585) 395-2779 or by e-mail.